 Some lifestyle changes may also affect pain during your period.

-- Maintain a healthy diet and take nutritional supplements with vitamin B and magnesium.
+- Maintain a healthy diet and talk to a health care provider about taking nutritional supplements with vitamin B and magnesium.

 - Drink lots of water.